 One of Hawthorne’s more famous works is The House of the Seven Gables, published in 1851.
 It’s the story of an empty peanut butter jar of a family and the titular house that serves as the stage and symbol for the family’s generations-long burden of guilt.
 I’ll write more about the story later, but for now I just want to talk about the house itself.
-And there is a house itself, because Hawthorne based Seven Gables on an actual house in the Salem area.
-It still houses today (of course that’s the verb for what a house does).
-The House of the Seven Gables was originally located on Washington Street, but the folks at Salem were kind enough to move the entire house to a more accessible (and lucrative) location a few blocks away in the town center.
+And there is a house itself, because Hawthorne based Seven Gables on an actual house in Salem.
+It still houses today.

-For a nominal fee you can enter the house as part of a tour group and see some displays on Hawthorne’s life, work, and historic Salem in general.
-I’ve never done this [Author's Inevitable Correction II: I have since done this.
-Threw a few scant lines about the experience in my article on Salem itself.].
-It’s not so much the nominal fee as having to invest the time it takes to follow a tour guide at his (usually “her,” actually) chosen pace with a bunch of people I don’t know while filtering in real-time all the information delivered in practiced cadences that I don’t care about but still have to listen to.
-After all, this is “Odd Things I’ve Seen” not “Odd Things I’ve Been Unnecessarily Tour-Guided Through in a Time-Consuming and Impersonal Group Setting” (although I do own that domain name, too).
+It’s not so much the fee as having to invest the time it takes to follow a tour guide at his or her chosen pace with a bunch of people I don’t know while filtering in real-time all the information delivered in practiced cadences.
 You can go right up to the house, though, without touring and be impressed.
 You can even double-check the gable count.
 I didn’t.
-I assume seven is the correct number and that Hawthorne at least fact-checked his own title, despite the fact that I never do.
-Which is why I originally published this article under the name “House of the Rising Sun” until a few alert readers called me out.
+I assume seven is the correct number and that Hawthorne at least fact-checked his own title.

 So now that I’ve told you superficially about the house, I might as well tell you superficially about the book.
-Hawthorne's one of those writers toward whom I've never gravitated personally, but I immediately respect anybody who claims him as a favorite.
-The caveat to that, though, is that Ethan Brand is one of my favorite stories in the world, and if the lime kiln in that story was based on a real object, I’d visit it over Seven Gables in two heartbeats of an amphetamine addict.
-I do marvel at a lot of the central ideas of Hawthorne’s tales, but much of my experience in that is only from the brief sips of his short stories that I’ve taken.
-I do remember reading The Scarlet Letter in high school, but I don't remember my opinion of it.
-Just the livid image of a woman with a red script “A” on her blouse.
-I think she was a superhero or something.
+Hawthorne's one of those writers I don't often find myself with, but when I do I berate myself for not finding him more.
+Ethan Brand is one of my favorite stories in the world, and if the lime kiln in that story was based on a real object, I’d visit it over Seven Gables in two heartbeats of an amphetamine addict.